Acelyrin Inc (SLRN) Stock: Amazing technical data that you never knew existed

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Acelyrin Inc (NASDAQ:SLRN) dipped -2.16% to close Friday’s market session at $7.46, lower as compared to yesterday’s close.
-The stock price fluctuated between $7.23 and $7.64 throughout the trading session with the volume trading being 844161 shares, which represented a significant variation when compared to the three months average volume of 1.09 million shares.
-The firm’s stock price fluctuated 4.78% within the last five trades and 17.30% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -64.31% in the last 6 months and -26.65% was subtracted to its value over the previous 3 months.
-SLRN stock is trading at a margin of 5.14%, -9.42% and -54.11% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Acelyrin Inc (NASDAQ:SLRN) raised 1.62% to close Monday’s market session at $7.54, higher as compared to yesterday’s close.
+The stock price fluctuated between $7.01 and $7.59 throughout the trading session with the volume trading being 566999 shares, which represented a significant variation when compared to the three months average volume of 1.08 million shares.
+The firm’s stock price fluctuated 1.07% within the last five trades and 10.07% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -62.69% in the last 6 months and -25.49% was subtracted to its value over the previous 3 months.
+SLRN stock is trading at a margin of 3.50%, -5.64% and -52.87% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Sponsored